-How To Do More With Less - Adding a loader to an existing process can increase capacity and free up laborWhy a Loader?
+How To Do More With Less - Adding a Loader to an Existing Tube Bending Process Can Increase Capacity and Free Up Labor

-In short, a device to auto load a fabrication process can often make the difference between questionability profitable and profitable.
+In short, a device that automatically loads a fabrication machine often makes the difference between a process that is questionably profitable and one that is definitely profitable.
 Let’s face it, direct labor can be expensive and is somewhat susceptible to human error.
 Both factors don’t help the bottom line.
 A robustly designed tube loader on the other hand doesn’t ask for vacations and will load a tube the same way day in and day out.
 These factors can help the bottom line.

-So when to employ a loader?
+So when should you employ a loader?
 The answer can vary widely from one company to the next.
-Nevertheless, at the end of the day it often comes down to a financial decision.
+Nevertheless, at the end of the day, it's a financial decision.
 Integrating a loader to an existing forming process can free up an employee to operate a secondary operation while at the same time the same employee can make sure the loader stays supplied with raw material.

 Believe it or not, an automatic loader has been known in recent years to save a few US jobs.
 How is that?
-Well, the addition of automation can move a job into the black and thus allow existing direct labor assets to take on new responsibilities.
+Well, the addition of automation can move a job from red to black and thus allow existing direct labor assets to take on new responsibilities.
 It can be that simple.

 Types of Loaders

 Loaders come in various shapes and sizes.
 The simplest of all loaders is the human loader.
-The next level up may be an automated single stick tube loader that feeds a fabrication system at an exact moment in time.
-From there magazine loaders can hold a short supply of blank tubes.
-Beyond a magazine loader is a world of hopper loaders, bundle loaders and programmable robotic type loaders.
+The next level up may be an automated single-stick tube loader that feeds a fabrication system at an exact moment in the fabrication process.
+Add a bit more sophistication with the addition of a magazine loader which can hold a short supply of blank tubes.
+Beyond a magazine loader is a world of hopper loaders, bundle loaders, and programmable robotic type loaders.

 Loading a Cutoff Machine

-Saw type cutoff machines most often make use of long blank lengths of raw tubing.
+Saw type cutoff machines often make use of long blank lengths of raw tubing.
 These blank lengths can range from several feet in length to 40+ feet long.
-To keep the tube cutoff machine running, a magazine loader (Figure 1) or a bundle type loader is commonly found.
+To keep the tube cutoff machine running, a magazine loader (Figure 1) or a bundle type loader is commonly used.

 A magazine loader is able to hold about a dozen tubes before it requires operator assistance.
 Conversely, a bundle loader is designed to hold between 100 and 400 sticks of tubing.
 When tubes are delivered in bulk bundles, the bundles often fit right into a bundle loader thus reducing the needed labor to hand load the long sticks into the system.